andremiller/andremiller-net/src/pages/content/ncr-decision-mate-v-computer-ncr-dmv.md

 ## Floppy Drive Emulation

-Emulation of the floppy drive with a Gotek running FlashFloppy worked, afted converting the Teledisk images to HFE format.
+Emulation of the floppy drive with a Gotek running FlashFloppy worked, after converting the Teledisk images to HFE format.
 Which both HxC and FlashFloppy will read.

 ### Converting floppy images

-Use [HxCFloppyEmulator](https://hxc2001.com/download/floppy_drive_emulator/#sdhxc) software (I used v2.16.10.1) to convery the images from Teledisk to HFE
+Use [HxCFloppyEmulator](https://hxc2001.com/download/floppy_drive_emulator/#sdhxc) software (I used v2.16.10.1) to convert the images from Teledisk to HFE

 ![dmv_convert_teledisk.png](/images/dmv/dmv_convert_teledisk.png)